-B5.1 Understand that:

-- a. the genome is the entire genetic material (DNA) of an organism. - b. chromosomes contain DNA.

-B5.2 Describe the structure of DNA:

-- a.
-Know that DNA is a polymer made up of two strands forming a double helix. - b.
-Know that DNA is made from four different nucleotides, each consisting of a common sugar and phosphate group along with one of four different bases attached to the sugar. - c.
-Know the complementary pairs of bases adenine (A) with thymine (T), guanine (G) with cytosine (C) and that the sequence of these bases is the genetic code.
+- B5.1 Know and understand that - a. the genome is the full set of genetic material (DNA) of an organism. - b. this DNA is contained within chromosomes. - B5.2 Know and understand the structure of DNA: - a.
+Know and understand that single-stranded DNA (ssDNA) is a polymer made up of nucleotides joined together to form one strand of DNA. - b.
+Know and understand that double-stranded DNA (dsDNA) is a polymer made up of two strands of DNA forming a double helix. - c.
+Know and understand that the structure of each nucleotide consists of a common sugar and phosphate group as well as one of four different nitrogenous bases.

-B5.3 Protein synthesis:

-- a.
-Know and understand that genes carry the code for proteins. - b.
-Know and understand that the genetic code is 'read' as triplets, and that each triplet codes for an amino acid. - c.
-Understand that protein synthesis involves the production of proteins from amino acids.

-B5.4 Gene mutations:

-- a.
-Understand that a mutation is a change in the DNA. - b.
+- d.
+Know the complementary pairs of DNA nitrogenous bases adenine (A) pairs with thymine (T) and guanine (G) pairs with cytosine (C) - and that the sequence of these bases is the genetic code. - B5.3 Protein synthesis: - a.
+Know and understand that protein synthesis involves producing chains of amino acids called polypeptides. - b.
+Know and understand that one or more polypeptide(s) can form a functional protein. - c.
+Know and understand that the three-dimensional shape of a protein is determined by the sequence of its amino acids. - d.
+Know and understand that the sequence of nucleotide bases in a gene determines the sequence of amino acids in the polypeptide the gene codes for. - e.
+Know and understand that the sequence of nucleotides in a gene is 'read' as triplets, and that each triplet codes for an amino acid. - B5.4 Gene mutations: - a.
+Understand that a mutation changes the sequence of nucleotides in the DNA. - b.
 Know that most mutations have no effect on the phenotype, some will have a small effect, whilst occasionally others will determine the phenotype.